bhk/scam/libraries.md

 ##### `(notdir PATHS)`

-Return the filename portion of each path in PATHS.
+Return the filename portion of each path in word list PATHS.

     (notdir "a/b c")  -->  "b c"

-See also `dir`.
+See also: `dir`, `path-notdir`.

 ##### `(nth INDEX VEC)`